rubylo718/ac-restaurantListV4/readme.md

 ## Target

-Continue improving the restaurant list:
+Continue improving based on the previous work (ac-restaurantListV2)

 1. New function adding: sorting